patrickballantyne/CDRC-Retail-Indicators/README.md

 ## Data

-2021 Retail Centres are avialable to download for free from the Consumer Data Research Centre (CDRC) [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).
+2021 Retail Centres are available to download for free from the Consumer Data Research Centre (CDRC) [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).

 We also utilise a series of other datasets to assist in development of indicators for the centres: